PANArt

 But they do claim copyright on a design which differs from the Trinidad's folk art Steel Pan by the combination of the following design elements that constitute the overall impression of the Hang®:

-- indentations which are arranged in a circle around the dome;
+- the sound fields arranged in a circle on the upper spherical segment;

 as visualized here: